johnglensiy/secure-file-sharing-system/README.md

-# Project 2 Starter Code

-This repository contains the starter code for Project 2!

-For comprehensive documentation, see the Project 2 Spec (https://cs161.org/proj2/).

-Write your implementation in `client/client.go` and your integration tests in `client_test/client_test.go`.
-Optionally, you can also use `client/client_unittest.go` to write unit tests (e.g: to test your helper functions).

-To test your implementation, run `go test -v` inside of the `client_test` directory.
-This will run all tests in both `client/client_unittest.go` and `client_test/client_test.go`.

-## Project Members

-Fill in this section with the student IDs of all the members in your project group.

-Partner 1 Name: John Glen Siy

-Partner 1 SID:3036909952

-Partner 1 Email: johnglen_siy@berkeley.edu

-Partner 2 Name (if applicable): Cynthia Lan

-Partner 2 SID (if applicable):3035850583

-Partner 2 Email (if applicable): cynthialan@berkeley.edu

-Also add a link to this repo below (should start with https://github.com/cs161-students/).

-Link to this Github repo: https://github.com/cs161-students/sp24-proj2-161-john-cynthia.git

 ## Functionality Overview

 Implements the following 8 functions:

 **InitUser**: Given a new username and password, create a new user.

 **GetUser**: Given a username and password, let the user log in if the password is correct.

 **User.StoreFile**: For a logged-in user, given a filename and file contents, create a new file or overwrite an existing file.

 **User.LoadFile**: For a logged-in user, given a filename, fetch the corresponding file contents.

 **User.AppendToFile**: For a logged-in user, given a filename and additional file contents, append the additional file contents at the end of the existing file contents, while following some efficiency requirements.

 **User.CreateInvitation**: For a logged-in user, given a filename and target user, generate an invitation UUID that the target user can use to gain access to the file.

 **User.AcceptInvitation**: For a logged-in user, given an invitation UUID, obtain access to a file shared by a different user.
 Allow the recipient user to access the file using a (possibly different) filename of their own choosing.

 **User.RevokeAccess**: For a logged-in user, given a filename and target user, revoke the target user’s access so that they are no longer able to access a shared file.

-2.1.
-Datastore Adversary
+## Threat Model: Datastore Adversary

+The Datastore Adversary is an attacker who can read and modify all name-value pairs, and add new name-value pairs, on Datastore.
+They can modify Datastore at any time (but not in the middle of another function executing).

+The Datastore Adversary has a global view of Datastore; in other words, they can list out all name-value pairs that currently exist on Datastore.

+The Datastore Adversary can take snapshots of Datastore at any time.
+For example, they could write down all existing name-value pairs before a user calls StoreFile.
+Then, they could write down all existing name-value pairs after a user calls StoreFile and compare the difference to see which name-value pairs changed as a result of the function call.

+The Datastore Adversary can see when a user calls a function (e.g. if a user calls StoreFile, they know which user called it and when).

-The Datastore is an untrusted service hosted on a server and network controlled by an adversary.
-The adversary can view and record the content and metadata of all requests (set/get/delete) to the Datastore API.
-This allows the adversary to know who stored which key-value entry, when, and what the contents are.
+The Datastore Adversary can view and record the content and metadata of all requests to the Datastore API.
+This means that they will know what the inputs and outputs to the functions are.

-The adversary can add new key-value entries at any time and can modify any existing key-value entry.
-However, the Datastore will never execute a rollback attack (full or partial).

-The Datastore will not launch any Denial of Service (DoS) attacks.
-However, assume that it implements a rate-limiting scheme which prevents a user from enumerating the key/value pairs in the Datastore.

-2.2.
-Revoked User Adversary
-Assume that each user records all of the requests that their client makes to Datastore and the corresponding responses.

-A user who is granted access to a file is considered trusted and will only use their client to interact with Datastore.
-However, after a user has their access to a shared file revoked, that user may become malicious, ignore your client implementation, and use the Datastore API directly.

-Malicious users could try to perform operations on arbitrary files by utilizing the request/response information that they recorded before their access was revoked.
+The Datastore Adversary is not a user in the system, and will not collude with other users.
+However, the Datastore Adversary has a copy of your source code (Kerckhoff’s principle), and they could execute lines of your code on their own in order to modify Datastore in a way that mimics your code’s behavior.

+The Datastore adversary will not perform any rollback attacks: Given a specific UUID, they will not read the value at that UUID, and then later replace the value at that UUID with the older value they read.
+(Deleting a value at a UUID is not a rollback attack.)

+They will also not perform any rollback attacks on multiple UUIDs.
+For example, they will not revert the entire contents of Datastore to some previous snapshot of Datastore they took.

+their access was revoked.
 All writes to Datastore made by a user in an attempt to modify file content or re-acquire access to file are malicious actions.